Skip to Content

 Warts are most common on the hands, where the HPV virus can enter via a small scratch.
 Inside the scratch, the virus causes rapid growth of cells that turn into a wart.
 You can pick up the HPV virus nearly anywhere, from doorknobs and keyboards to handshakes with colleagues.
 Although the hands are the most common location for warts, they can occur just about anywhere, including the face and legs.

 Warts can spread quickly, so it’s important to start treatment as soon as you see one appear.
 If your wart doesn’t respond to over-the-counter remedies, come to Arlington Dermatology.
 Our dermatologists can freeze or burn your wart to stop it in its tracks.
-To make an appointment with one of our dermatologists or to learn more information, visit our website or call 847-392-5440.
+To make an appointment with one of our dermatologists or to learn more information, visit our website or call [company-phone id=1].

 hand with warts